Utah LLC Cost

 Certified Copies of Business Documents

 Ordering certified copies of your Utah Certificate of Organization from the Secretary of State costs $12 plus $.30 cents per page.
 You can order your copies by fax, mail, email, in-person, or online by requesting them from the state.
-Expedited service is available for an extra $75 and takes around 24-48 business hours, plus time for mailing.
-Regular processing takes about five days, not including mailing time.
+The state will process your order around 5 days after they receive it.
+Expedited service is available for an extra $75 and cuts your wait time in half.
 Third-parties may request your certificate, so consider keeping it on file internally.

 Utah Certificate of Existence